-i.
-Personal FICO Score Knowledge
+A. Personal FICO Score Knowledge

 Previous research has shown that people are often overly confident about their own knowledge and ability in a range of domains (Kahneman and Tversky, 1996; Fischhoff, Slovic and Lichtenstein, 1977), including evidence of overestimation in the context of credit scores (Perry, 2008).
-Survey respondents were asked several questions about their knowledge of personal financial information, specifically, their own FICO Score.
+One potential mechanism by which the intervention could operate is by correcting biases in perceptions of one's own FICO Score.
+We examine this possibility using information from our second data source, the FICO Financial Literacy Survey, which asked respondents several questions about their knowledge of personal financial information, specifically, their own FICO Score.
 Respondents were asked if they knew their FICO Score and, if so, were asked to indicate their score within a 100 to 150 point range.
 Using data from our administrative credit reports, we can then verify the accuracy of these self-reported scores.

 Column 1 of Table 10 shows that while over three-quarters of control group members reported knowing their FICO Score range, treatment group members were 4.3 percentage points more likely to report knowing their score.
 A larger difference emerges when comparing the accuracy of these responses to the corresponding data from respondents' TransUnion credit reports.
 Column 2 shows that treatment group members are 7.1 percentage points more likely to report an accurate FICO Score range on a base of 51.5 percent accuracy among control group members - a 14 percent increase.
 Columns 3 and 4 decompose this measure of reported accuracy to examine the effects of the intervention on the likelihood of overestimating versus underestimating one's FICO Score, respectively.
 We find that receiving a treatment message significantly decreased the likelihood of borrowers reporting an overestimate of their FICO Score by 3.4 percentage points, but had no significant impact on the likelihood of underestimating one's score.

 These findings suggest that the intervention provided borrowers with important feedback that they could use to calibrate their personal creditworthiness.
 Our findings are consistent with existing evidence of overoptimism in knowledge of personal creditworthiness (Perry, 2008) and with evidence that over-confidence and over-optimism negatively affect performance in other areas (Biais et al., 2005; Camerer and Lovallo, 1999).
 Our evidence suggests that debiasing these misperceptions may lead to improvements in financial behaviors.